-- the scope, timing, progress, costs, and results of discovery, preclinical development, and clinical trials for our current and future product candidates; - the number of clinical trials required for regulatory approval of our current and future product candidates; - the costs, timing, and outcome of regulatory review of any of our current and future product candidates; - the cost of manufacturing clinical and commercial supplies of our current and future product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to maintain existing, and establish new, strategic collaborations, licensing, or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - expenses to attract, hire and retain, skilled personnel; - the costs of operating as a public company; - our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party and government payers; - addressing any potential interruptions or delays resulting from factors related to the COVID-19 pandemic; - the effect of competing technological and market developments: - the extent to which we acquire or invest in businesses, products, and technologies; and - unfavorable global economic conditions, which may exacerbate the magnitude of the factors discussed above.
+- the scope, timing, progress, costs, and results of discovery, preclinical development, and clinical trials for our current and future product candidates; - the number of clinical trials required for regulatory approval of our current and future product candidates; - the costs, timing, and outcome of regulatory review of any of our current and future product candidates; - the cost of manufacturing clinical and commercial supplies of our current and future product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales, and distribution, for any of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property rights, and defending any intellectual property-related claims, including any claims by third parties that we are infringing upon their intellectual property rights; - our ability to maintain existing, and establish new, strategic collaborations, licensing, or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty, or other payments due under any such agreement; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - expenses to attract, hire and retain, skilled personnel; - the costs of operating as a public company; - our ability to establish a commercially viable pricing structure and obtain approval for coverage and adequate reimbursement from third-party and government payers; - the effect of competing technological and market developments; - the extent to which we acquire or invest in businesses, products, and technologies; and - unfavorable global economic conditions, which may exacerbate the magnitude of the factors discussed above.

 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
-As of March 31, 2023, we had cash and cash equivalents and marketable securities of \$173.5 million.
-Based on our research and development plans, we believe that our existing cash and cash equivalents, will be sufficient to fund our operations into 2025.
+As of June 30, 2023, we had cash and cash equivalents and marketable securities of \$162.0 million.
+Based on our research and development plans, we believe that our existing cash and cash equivalents, will be sufficient to fund our operations into the second half of 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.